 What about injuries?
 Do critics take this into consideration?
 Not usually.

-Certainly not making the 8 had an impact here.
+Certainly not making the top 8 had an impact here.
 What about this scenario: The Sharks and Roosters were considered unsuccessful because they didn’t make the final two.
 Or even better, even though Melbourne finished as Minor Premiers, they were beaten by Penrith in the Grand Final.
 Successful or unsuccessful?

 This month I was fortunate to be invited to attend a tremendous lunch in Brisbane.
 Guest Speakers were the ‘successful’ captains of 5 World Cups.
-Successful because you guessed it, they won (& I was there as part of one of them in 1999).
+Successful because you guessed it, they won (I was there as part of one of them in 1999).

 - John Eales 1999 (also player in 1991 success)